Dogs Trust Logo Worldwide Logo

 Key Issues

-While vet standards are good, many veterinarians in Thailand are often not motivated to look after free roaming dogs.
+While vet standards are good for the region , many veterinarians in Thailand are often not motivated to look after free roaming dogs.

 What we’ll do